-The procedure below requires that you change your dual-redundant configuration into two single configurations for the HSOF V3.2 software upgrade.
-Shut down and restart both controllers during this upgrade.
-During this time units are unavailable to the host system.
-Before upgrading the controller software, prepare the host system for this situation, either by dismounting units or by shutting down the system.
+Shut down and restart both controllers during this upgrade; units are unavailable to the host system.
+Before upgrading the controller software, prepare the host system for this situation, by either dismounting units or by shutting down the system.

-DIGITAL does not recommend the use of the SAVE CONFIGURATION option for dual-redundant configurations.
-The following procedure requires changing your dual-redundant configuration into two single configurations for the HSOF V3.2 software upgrade.
+DIGITAL does not recommend the use of the SAVE_CONFIGURATION option for dual-redundant configurations.
+The following procedure requires that you change your dual-redundant configuration into two single configurations for the HSOF Version 3.2 software upgrade.